 Outsourcing, Inequality and Aggregate Output

 Outsourced workers experience large wage declines, yet domestic outsourcing may raise aggregate productivity.
 To study this equity-efficiency trade-off, we contribute a framework in which multi-worker firms either hire imperfectly substitutable worker types in-house along a wage ladder, or rent labor services from contractors who hire in the same frictional labor markets.
-Three implications arise.
-First, selection into outsourcing: more productive firms are more likely to outsource to save on labor costs and higher wage premia.
-Second, a productivity effect: outsourcing leads firms to raise output and labor demand.
-Third, an outsourcing wage penalty: contractor firms pay lower wages.
-We find support for all three implications in French administrative data and rule out alternative explanations.
-Instrumenting revenue productivity using export demand shocks, we find evidence for selection into outsourcing.
-Instrumenting outsourcing using variation in occupational exposure, we find evidence for the productivity effect.
-We confirm the outsourcing wage penalty with a movers design.
-After structurally estimating the model and validating it against our reduced-form estimates, we find that the rise in outsourcing in France between 1997 and 2016 lowers low skill service worker earnings and welfare by 1.5%.
-Outsourcing increases labor market sorting, lowers the share of rents going to workers, but raises aggregate output by 6%.
-A simultaneous 5.5% minimum wage hike stabilizes earnings and maintains employment and output gains.
+More productive firms select into outsourcing to save on labor costs and higher wage premia.
+Outsourcing leads firms to raise output and labor demand.
+Contractor firms pay lower wages.
+We find reduced-form support for all three implications in French administrative data, instrumenting revenue productivity with export demand shocks and outsourcing costs using variation in occupational exposure.
+After proving identification and structurally estimating the model, we find that the emergence of outsourcing in France lowers low skill service worker earnings and welfare by 3.1% but raises aggregate output by 1.8%.